initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: initKmix Algorithm

-In the proposed method, a KMCMD algorithm is run $m$ times to get $m$ clustering results.
-An example of clustering results in different runs is given in Table \ref{tabensemb}.
-These $m$ clustering results are combined to get the initial partition.
-The similar approach has been used by Khan and Ahmad \cite{kmeanclusterinitialization1,kModeclusterinitilization1}, however, the method used by them to combine $m$ clustering results can be quadratic with respect to the number of data points in the worst case.
+In the \textit{initKmix} algorithm, the KMCMD algorithm is run $m$ times to produce $m$ clustering results.
+An example of clustering results for different runs is presented in Table \ref{tabensemb}.
+These $m$ clustering results are combined to yield the initial partition.
+A similar approach has been used by Khan and Ahmad (\citeyear{kmeanclusterinitialization1,kModeclusterinitilization1}), however, their method to combine $m$ clustering results can be quadratic with respect to the number of data points in the worst case.

-Several cluster ensemble methods have been developed to combine the results of different clustering results \cite{DBLPghosh,Strehl,Topchy}.
-These methods have shown excellent results on various datasets.
-Clustering ensemble approaches proposed by \cite{Strehl} have linear time complexity with respect to he number of data points.
-We use following clustering ensemble methods to combine the clustering results to get the initial clusters.
+Several cluster ensemble algorithms have been developed to combine the results of multiple clustering results of a given dataset, resulting in superior clustering results \citep{DBLPghosh,Strehl,Topchy}.
+Strehl and Ghosh \citep{Strehl} propose cluster ensemble algorithms that have a linear time complexity to the number of data points.
+We use the following cluster ensemble algorithms to combine the $m$ clustering results to obtain the initial clusters.

-\paragraph{HyperGraph Partitioning Algorithm} In this algorithm, the clustering ensemble problem is defined as partitioning problem of a hypergraph where hyperedges (a hyperedge is a generalization of an edge that can connect any set of vertices) represents clusters.
-The complexity of this method is \textit{$O(nkr)$} where $r$ is the number of runs of a clustering algorithm \textcolor{red}.

-\paragraph{Meta-CLustering Algorithm} In this algorithm, the cluster ensemble problem is considered as a cluster correspondence problem.
+\begin{enumerate}[(i)] \item HyperGraph partitioning algorithm - In this algorithm, the clustering ensemble problem is defined as the partitioning problem of a hypergraph, where hyperedges (a hyperedge is a generalization of an edge that can connect any set of vertices) represents clusters.
+The complexity of this method is \textit{$O(nkr)$} where $r$ is the number of runs of the clustering algorithm. \item Meta-CLustering algorithm - In this algorithm, the cluster ensemble problem is considered to be the cluster correspondence problem.
 Groups of similar clusters are identified and combined.
-The complexity of this method is \textit{$O(nk^2r^2)$}.
+The complexity of this method is \textit{$O(nk^2r^2)$}. \end{enumerate}